How To Increase Home Value: A 4-Step Guide

 Upgrade Your Interior Paint

 If you need a low-cost way to modernize, upgrade and increase home value, look no further than a fresh paint job.
-Paint is a major draw for buyers, and peeling or outdated interior paint can be a turn-off.
+Paint is a major draw for buyers and peeling or outdated interior paint can be a turn-off.
 A fresh coat of paint is a popular and economical way to stage your home so that it shows well to prospective buyers.

 If you only have a few hundred dollars in your budget, focus on painting the kitchen and bathrooms, as these rooms are the most likely to have seen the most wear and tear over time.
 Having a clean, attractive kitchen and bathroom will go a long way toward impressing potential buyers.

 Touch Up Your Landscaping